cojeyambao0601/sap-hana-cookbook/README.md

 To delete a package "mypackage.app"

 	# completely delete
-	hanadb_regi "Delete package mypackage.app" do
+	hana_regi "Delete package mypackage.app" do
 		workspace_path "#{regi_workspace}"
 		package "mypackage.app"
 		action :delete_package
 	end

 ##### regi repository operations
-The hanadb_regi has 4 actions which relate to repository manipulation: checkout, commit, activate, and revert.
+The hana_regi has 4 actions which relate to repository manipulation: checkout, commit, activate, and revert.
 These are similar to common source control repository operations, and allow to checkout, commit and revert files.
 In addition there is an action which activates the application in the repository, and applies it to the SAP Hana system.
 An example to activation is activation of attribute / analytical / calculation views.
 But also other artifacts might be in a need of activation before they can be used in productive manner.

 ##### Examples

 Some useful examples of how to use checkout

 	# checkout
-	hanadb_regi "Checkout package mypackage.app" do
+	hana_regi "Checkout package mypackage.app" do
 		workspace_path "#{regi_workspace}"
 		force true
 		package "mypackage.app"